(And much of what has been dug up still hasn't been translated or published.)

 So we see that a lot of people feel bad about the wrong things and feel good about the wrong things too.

-The few laments archeologists have recovered show the desperation idol-worshipers felt when things didn’t go their way, like from this Mesopotamian:
+The few laments archaeologists have recovered show the desperation idol-worshipers felt when things didn’t go their way, like from this Mesopotamian:

 I wish I knew that these things were pleasing to one’s god!